 Behavior and Interaction

-The other type of data we support is object cell.
-Only use object cells instead of text values when additional information is important for users to make the selection.
-For example, display avatar with name and position in the list when selecting assignees would be very helpful.
+Use object cell instead of text values when additional information is essential for users to make a selection.
+For example, displaying an avatar with name and position in the list when selecting assignees would be very helpful.

 When displaying object cells in a list, do not include the attribute and actions area.
-Instead, display the checkbox/radio button on the right side of the object cell.
+Instead, show the checkbox/radio button on the right side of the object cell.

 Display the title text as the selected value in the list picker form cell.

 The validation message should be concise.
-We recommend using one line of text for the validation message.
+We recommend using one line of text only.